wlipa/log_runes/README.md

-# Runic Logs
+# Log Runes

-Runic Logs adds unicode glyphs to the Rails logger output that encode the session and request id in a way that occupies a minimum of visual space but provides very useful debugging capabilities.
+The Log Runes gem adds unicode glyphs to the Rails logger output that encode the session and request id in a way that occupies a minimum of visual space but provides very useful debugging capabilities.

 For example, it is easy to grep for a single session's log output, or the log output for a complete